MIT-SPARK/C-3PO/README.md

     ```bash
        python evaluate_proposed_model.py "point_transformer" "chair" "post"
     ```
-   *Note: argument "post" asks it to evaluate the model that is trained (self-superviised) on the real-data.
+   *Note: argument "post" asks it to evaluate the model that is trained (self-supervised) on the real-data.
 Changing it to "pre" will evaluate the simulation-trained model on real-world data.*

 2. To run self-supervised training: